📢 NEW RELEASE ALERT

 Maintaining and updating ETL using Python can be difficult and costly to, especially when the data sources, the business requirements, or the destination systems change.
 Python ETL developers must constantly monitor and test the ETL pipelines, handle errors and exceptions, log and track the ETL process, and optimize the ETL performance.

 Python ETL developers also need to ensure the quality and accuracy of the data, as well as the security and compliance of the data transfer.
 For instance, if you want to load data into a data warehouse using Python, you may have to use a library like sqlalchemy to create and manage the database schema, a library like Pandas to manipulate and validate the data, and a library like pyodbc to execute the SQL queries.
-Therefore, you may have a messy and unreliable ETL pipeline that can compromise your data quality and integrity if you are not careful and diligent.
+Therefore, opting for ETL using Python might leave you with a messy and unreliable pipeline that can compromise your data quality and integrity if you are not careful.

 Scalability